lsst/prompt-products_lsst_io/docs/cite.rst

 |prompt_doi|

 If you only use a specific subset, such as only the alerts, or a specific catalog table or image type, you may cite the DOI explicitly assigned to that subset.
-Each individual page in :ref:`products` includes the relevant DOI.
+Each individual page in :doc:`/products/index` includes the relevant DOI.

 How to refer to single objects